AlexDeFoc/Spotify_Account_Switcher/README.md

 ## Adding and Switching Between Accounts:

 1. To save a Spotify account, double-click the "`New_User.py`" file.
-This will create a new folder called "`User_1`" and copy the necessary files from the parent "`Source`" folder into it.
+This will create a new folder called "`User" and copy the necessary files from the parent "`Source`" folder into it.
 The "`PREFS`" file containing encrypted account data will also be copied.
 2. To add another account, disconnect from Spotify and connect to the desired account.
 Then, double-click the "`New_User.py`" file again to create a new user folder.
 3. After creating multiple user folders, you can rename them as per your preference.